sweichwald/MERLiN/README.md

 * **MERLiNbp**: precision matrix based algorithm that works on iid sampled timeseries chunks and searches for a certain cause-effect relationship between the resulting log-bandpower features
 * **MERLiNbpicoh**: extends MERLiNbp by an imaginary coherency regularisation

+Note that the python implementation should be preferred over the matlab implementation.
+While the provided matlab implementation implements the algorithms MERLiN/-bp/-bpicoh as first described in the original manuscript, only the python implementation includes all newer modifications/extensions/improvements.

 The latter two algorithms may be applied to any type of timeseries data.
 In [this manuscript](http://arxiv.org/abs/1512.01255), for example, they have been employed in the analysis of EEG data.